bacallao/portfolio/README.md

-# Minimalist Portfolio Website
+# Manuel Bacallao - Portfolio Website

-A clean, modern portfolio website built with Next.js and Tailwind CSS, featuring smooth animations and dark/light theme support.
+A clean, modern portfolio website showcasing my work as a Software Engineer specializing in machine learning, generative AI, and intelligent systems.
+Built with Next.js and Tailwind CSS, featuring smooth animations and responsive design.

 ## ✨ Features